node-gh/gh/BREAKING_CHANGES.md

 -   Dropped support for v6
 -   Only Supporting >= v8

+### Issues

+-   `--label` flag is now `--labels`

+### Milestons

+-   Stabilize milestones listing implementation

+### Pull Requests

+-   New list table view by default
+-   Add line breaks between repos when listing pull requests
+-   Include "merge" hook in "fetch" hook
+-   Remove undocumented code that will do a local git merge

 ### House Cleaning

 -   Removed `alias` cmd as aliases are better suited to be implemented at the shell level like in your `.zshrc` or `.bashrc`